-It is all about keeping the balance.
+It is all about keeping the balance

 Homeostasis is a fundamental principle in biology that represents the essence of all living organisms: the dynamic equilibrium of the body.
 This equilibrium allows all living beings to maintain their internal balance no matter the external conditions and is the reason why certain parameters such as blood sugar levels, body temperature, and blood pressure, among others, always remain within a certain range.
 When the body fails to maintain the homeostasis (e.g: high blood pressure), the complication appears (e.g: cardiovascular disease).
 The situation is no different when it comes to the discussion of metabolism.
+For this reason, the concept of metabolic flexibility is crucial to a healthy metabolism.

 An evolutionary perspective